 Hopper began acting as a child, growing up in Dodge City, Kansas.
 Later after the family moved to California, he studied Drama throughout his youth with an emphasis on Shakespearian Acting.
 He attended the Actors Studio and made his first television appearance in 1954.
 Soon after he appeared in Johnny Guitar, directed by Nicholas Ray in New Mexico (1954).
 He then appeared alongside James Dean in Rebel Without a Cause (1955) and Giant (1956).

 Over the following decade he made a name for himself in television, and by the end of the 1960s had also appeared in several films.
 Hopper also began a prolific and acclaimed photography career that continued until his death.
+If you haven’t heard of Dennis Hopper you clearly have not watched enough TV or you have the wrong TV service, which means you may need to make the change to a dish tv package or one like it because Hopper was a screen legend and his films and TV shows will live on in infamy.

 His directorial film debut with Easy Rider (1969), which he and co-star Peter Fonda wrote with Terry Southern, earned him critical acclaim and cult status.
 The film won Hopper a Cannes Film Festival Award for “Best First Work” and a nomination for the Academy Award for Best Original Screenplay (shared with Fonda and Southern).